Hanga Roa – The Rapa Nui People, Easter Island

 Flying in from Santiago de Chile after a 5-hour flight is an awe-inspiring experience.
 After 3,700 km (2,300 miles) over the deep and vast South Pacific Ocean without the slightest sight of land, it is announced through the speaker that we will land in barely ten minutes.

-As Europeans it is one of the furthest destinations in the world we could reach.
+As Europeans, it is one of the furthest destinations in the world we could reach.
 It has not until recently occurred to us that we would really come here.
 However, planning a longer South America trip, we seized the opportunity to visit the remote, unique island.
 If not now, it might never be…

 So here we are, more than ready to visit the Rapa Nui culture and people on Easter Island!

 The volcanic island is one of the remotest inhabited islands in the world.
-This faraway, Polynesian island is located in the South Pacific Ocean, west of the Chilean coast, at the southeasternmost vertex of the Polynesian Triangle with Hawaii and New Zealand, respectively, as the two other vertices.
-It was annexed to Chile in 1888, and is now governed as an integral part of Chile.
+This faraway Polynesian island is located in the South Pacific Ocean, west of the Chilean coast, at the southeasternmost vertex of the Polynesian Triangle, with Hawaii and New Zealand, respectively, as the two other vertices.
+It was annexed to Chile in 1888 and is now governed as an integral part of Chile.

 The Polynesians named the island Rapa Nui.
-It was discovered by the outside world on Easter Sunday in 1722 – from where it has got its recent name Easter Island or Isla de Pascua in Spanish.
+It was discovered by the outside world on Easter Sunday in 1722 – from where it has got its recent name, Easter Island or Isla de Pascua in Spanish.

 It is believed that Polynesian people settled on the island around 1200 AD – or maybe even before.
-They created an extraordinary, thriving culture with gigantic, volcanic moai statues placed on elevated platforms, facing inwards with their back towards the sea.
+They created an extraordinary, thriving culture with gigantic, volcanic moai statues on elevated platforms, facing inwards with their back towards the sea.
 The statues represented the spirits of their ancestors.

 We have been lucky enough to find accommodation with the most awesome Rapa Nui hosts, a couple renting out half of their private house in Hanga Roa, the island capital.
-Our hosts’ daughter receives us in Hanga Roa Airport, the Mataveri International Airport, in their SUV.
+Our hosts’ daughter receives us at Hanga Roa Airport, the Mataveri International Airport, in their SUV.
 They rent out half of their private house, Cabaña Tongariki.
 We squeeze ourselves together in the car so that we can all be there.
-She eagerly explains that she will take us for a short sightseeing tour in Hanga Roa on the way back to their house.
+She eagerly explains she will take us on a short sightseeing tour in Hanga Roa on the way back to their house.

 Road safety Chile/your country